canonical/mlflow-operator/docs/how-to/backup.rst

 2. Create a backup of DB
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To see how to make a backup of MLFlow's MySQL database, follow this guide on how to `Create a backup`_.
+To see how to make a backup of MLflow's MySQL database, follow this guide on how to `Create a backup`_.

 .. note:: Please replace `mysql-k8s` with the name of the database you intend to create a backup for in the commands form that guide.
 E.g. `mlflow-mysql` instead of `mysql-k8s`.